United Kingdom and Ireland

 The mandate of Foreign Affairs and International Trade Canada is to manage Canada’s diplomatic and consular relations and to encourage the country’s international trade.

-Provides major speeches and congressional testimony from the State Department.
+Provides major speeches and congressional testimony from the State Department prior to Jan.
+2001.

 European Union Law